JeremyLesauvage/LUT-Lixie-Universal-Tuner/README.md

 # LUT-Lixie-Universal-Tuner
-An universal music tuner Arduino based
+An universal music tuner Arduino based.

 Detailed information can be found inside the project plan and the technical documentation